 Most people think that estate planning equates to death planning.
 While planning for death is certainly a critical factor, planning for what happens after you die is only one piece of the estate planning puzzle.
 It is equally important to plan for what happens if you become mentally incapacitated and are unable to handle your financial or health care decisions.
+Read on to learn how to choose the right agent for your incapacity.

 What Happens Without an Incapacity Plan?